transpose-publishing/policies-database/CONTRIBUTING.md

 co-review-policy: "We simply ask that: the name of the co-reviewer is reported to the Editor"
 ```

-When you're finished, enter a short description of what you did in the box at the bottom of the page and click the green "Propose file change" button.
+When you're finished, enter a short description of what you did in the box at the bottom of the page and click the green "Propose file change" button. **You're not done yet: just a few more clicks to go!**

 ![tutorial3](https://github.com/transpose-publishing/policies-database/blob/master/media/tutorial3anno.PNG)